 Someone drops a mundane electric appliance (classically a toaster) into a bathtub or other pool of water lying around.
 A classic way to attempt murder or suicide in the movies.

 Fictional depictions are much flashier than the real thing, with arcs of electricity and bright flashes many seconds long and the complete shorting-out of electrical service to the entire building.
 In Real Life, though, the resulting electric current is momentary and nearly invisible and likely would just trip the nearest circuit breaker or fuse - but grabbing the electric device while in the bathtub would be just as lethal in real life as the trope is in fiction.
+This is also a victim to Technology Marches On.
+It was much more common in the past when most bathtubs had copper piping; however, as more and more homes have PVC plastic plumbing, most tubs aren't grounded and electrocution is less likely.
 Though if you think this might be a good idea, please call someone and talk to them before you do it.

 Just one of the many ways that a character can die in a bath.